mxagar/tool_guides/pip-tools/README.md

 pip-compile requirements.in --verbose
 pip-sync requirements.txt

+# Install package as editable: changes are immediately reflected without reinstalling
+# This requires a setup.py, as explained below
+pip install -e .

 # If we need a new dependency,
 # add it to requirements.in
 # (WATCH OUT: try to follow alphabetical order)